Bob Lambert (cricketer)

 Robert James Hamilton Lambert (18 July 1874 – 24 March 1956) was an Irish cricketer.
 A right-handed batsman and a right-arm off spin bowler, he played 51 times for the Ireland cricket team between 1893 and 1930, including 23 first-class matches, captaining them on 13 occasions.
 He also played first-class cricket for London County and Woodbrook Club and Ground.
 On his death, the Wisden Cricketer's Almanack described him as the best all-rounder produced by Ireland.

 Education and career

-Born 18 July 1874 in Dublin, Ireland.
-His parents were Kate (née Barrett) and Thomas Drummond Lambert.
-Lambert was educated at Rathmines School and Wesley College in Dublin and at St John's College in Preston before attended the University of Edinburgh Veterinary School, where he trained to become a veterinary surgeon, which was to become his profession when not playing cricket.
+Born 18 July 1874 in Dublin, Ireland, his parents were Kate (née Barrett) and Thomas Drummond Lambert.
+Lambert was educated at Rathmines School and Wesley College in Dublin and at St John's College in Preston before attending the University of Edinburgh Veterinary School, where he trained to become a veterinary surgeon, which was to become his profession when not playing cricket.

 Cricket career

 Lambert made his debut for Ireland against I Zingari in August 1893, scoring 51 in the only Irish innings.
 He played three more times that year, against the Combined Services, Surrey and WH Laverton's XI, against whom he scored 115, which was the first of 101 centuries he scored in all cricket throughout his career.
 He played just twice for Ireland the following year, against I Zingari and South Africa.

 In 1895, he played against WH Laverton's XI and twice against the MCC, including once at Lord's.
 This year, he also scored his first double century, an unbeaten innings of 248 for Leinster against Fitzwilliam.
 He played against the Marylebone Cricket Club (MCC) and I Zingari in 1896 before spending three years out of the Irish team.

 He returned to the Irish side in 1899, playing against I Zingari, but then spent a further three years out of the Irish side, returning in 1902 for his first first-class match, against London County in May 1902, playing three further first-class matches for Ireland that month, against the MCC, the University of Oxford and the University of Cambridge.
 In June 1903, he played for Ireland against London County on 15 June in Mardyke, Cork, and then travelled across the Irish sea with London County to play a first-class match for them against Lancashire at Old Trafford starting on 18 June.
 He scored 46 not out and 38 in the match, with W. G. Grace describing his play as perfection.